K2/matrix.svg/README.md

 	```
 	This drops a runnable `matrix-svg` shim into uv’s tool directory (add it to `PATH` once via `uv tool update-shell`).

 Open the resulting `matrix.svg` in any modern browser or SVG-capable viewer.
-The output scales to the width of its container by default.
+Columns are laid out against a 1000 px base canvas (plus any offset you request) and still scale fluidly to the width of their container.

 ## Command-Line Options
 - `--no-lightning` – disable the periodic lightning overlay.
 - `--nice LEVEL` – progressively disable visual flourishes for lower-power devices (0 keeps everything; higher levels strip effects in the order listed when you run `--help`).
 - `--gps-min` / `--gps-max` – clamp the glyph count per vertical strand.
 - `--columns-regular` / `--columns-irregular` – control the number of evenly spaced and irregularly offset columns, respectively.
+- `--width-offset VALUE` – tweak the base canvas width (default 1000 px + VALUE) to spread columns wider or pull them closer together without touching the source code.
+- `--preview` – emit the lightweight README preview scene (no lightning, narrow glyph counts, 5 regular + 2 irregular strands, no metadata block).

 Use `python generate_matrix_svg.py --help` for the full option reference.